marian-nmt/marian/vs/README.md

-# Build Marian on Windows with GPU support
+# How to build Marian on Windows with GPU support

 ## Install prerequisites